Over the years, I have thought a lot about femininity through the eyes of classical heroines like Ophelia, Penelope, and Helen of Troy.

 Gazing out into the sea.

-I’ve watched you in the past few months,
+I’ve watched since you

-Since returning home from Troy.
+Returned from Troy.

 And in my mind I’ve lived our life,